deltaswapio/deltaswap/docs/assumptions.md

 ## Chain consistency and finality

 The Wormhole network always observes _external events_ and never initiates them on its own.
 It relies on the connected chain's consensus, security and finality properties.
-In the case of guardian set updates, it relies on off-chain operator consensus in the same way.
+In the case of phylax set updates, it relies on off-chain operator consensus in the same way.

 A non-exhaustive list of external chain properties Wormhole relies on: